 Natural Area Rules and Regulations

-The Natural Area closes at sunset unless a specific public event is scheduled for that evening.
+The Natural Area closes at dark unless a specific public event is scheduled for that evening.
 Please be sure to leave adequate time to return from the trails to your vehicle.
 The trails in the woods get dark before the sky does and it’s easy to get lost!

 Thank you for your cooperation and understanding.